liguowang/cpgtools/docs/source/demo/CpG_logo.rst

                         correct *strand* information.
 This file can be a regular text file or compressed file (.gz, .bz2).
   -r GENOME_FILE, --refgenome-GENOME_FILE
-                        Reference genome seqeunces in FASTA format.
+                        Reference genome seqeunce in FASTA format.
 Must be indexed using samtools "faidx" command.
   -e EXTEND_SIZE, --extend-EXTEND_SIZE
                         Number of bases extended to up- and down-stream.